MPs vote on Johnson's latest push for Brexit deal

 On Monday, the parliament speaker also declined to hold a second meaningful vote on grounds it would have been "repetitive and disorderly" to do the same as on Saturday.

-Opposition MPs are still saying that three days are not enough time to scrutinise the legal details of the deal properly.
+Opposition MPs are still saying that three days is not enough time to scrutinise the legal details of the deal properly.

 But the government says that if MPs support the Brexit bill they must support the tight timetable at the same time.